johnkhalil7/WeatherApp/README.md

 Note: The api request is hard-coded for the latitude and longitude corresponding to Detroit, MI

 Note: If you wish to run this app, please add your own api key in MainActivity!
+You can obtain one by making a free account here https://openweathermap.org/